 Creole gumbo recipes usually call for the addition of filé powder after the gumbo is cooked and the heat has just been turned off.
 The filé thickens and flavors the gumbo.

-You can mail-order filé powder from Louisiana or find it in gourmet foodie shops – or you can make your own.
-I'm strongly partial to making my own, for several reasons.
-While premade filé from good sources can be perfectly legit, many store-bought versions are stale, off-color and even loaded with "filler" ingredients, like oregano, thyme, and other garden-variety herbs.
+You can mail-order filé powder from Louisiana or find it in gourmet food shops.
+Another option is to make your own and there are several reasons to do so.
+While premade filé from good sources can be perfectly legitimate, many store-bought versions are stale, off-color, and even loaded with "filler" ingredients, like oregano, thyme, and other garden-variety herbs.

 Filé powder is the dried, powdered leaves of the sassafras tree.
 If you live in the Eastern U.S. or Canada, this native tree is very likely growing wild in your area, even in city parks.
 Once you've gathered the leaves from the tree, it takes them about a week to dry out enough to be turned into filé powder.